Welcome to our Summer Camp Page

 With so many food options here in Mullica Hill, we plan to visit a few of the different establishments (walking tour) to learn more about their food and see how it is made.

 |Week #||Week of||Theme Title||Activity / Field Trip||Add'l Full Time Cost||Add'l Part-Time Cost|

-*The cost of transportation and admission for field trips is built into the Full-Time (5 Day/ Full Day) program with above noted exceptions.
+*The cost of transportation and admission for most field trips is included for the Full-Time (5 Day/ Full Day) program.

 Students opting for a Part-Time program (2,3,4 days / week or AM/PM Only) will have a field trip fee as noted above if they normally attend on Field Trip/Activity days (typically Fridays).
 AM or PM Only campers must attend the full day on Friday if they are participating in a field trip.

-Field trip destinations are subject to weather conditions, capacity limitations, and COVID-19 restrictions.
+Field trip destinations are subject to weather conditions, capacity limitations, and may still have COVID-19 restrictions.